 Additionally, a number of publishers are making some of their publications (temporarily) free to read (see e.g. overviews by Wellcome Trust and by the Science Technology, Medicine Association).
 These publishers' actions follow the calls by research institutions (e.g. International Coalition of Library Consortia) and funding organizations.
 Publications that are made free to read this way are findable using your regular scholarly search engines.

-Many (libraries of) Dutch universities provide webpages listing resources on COVID-19 and the pandemic.
+Many (libraries of) Dutch universities and other research institutes provide webpages listing resources on COVID-19 and the pandemic.
 These often also include resources licensed only to that specific institution.
 Some examples:

 Next to openly sharing your own research results relevant for the current crisis, there are also other ways to contribute to fast and reliable information related to COVID-19, the pandemic and the resulting crisis.
 Here we list a few projects and initiatives that researchers and others can contribute to: